 Fees for my services are based on time and complexity.
 An initial consultation fee includes a 60-90 minute comprehensive psychiatric evaluation.
 Follow-up fees vary depending on the type of service provided.
 Most services will include psychiatric medication management, and may include 30-45 minutes of psychotherapy.
 Professional fees are based on average costs in the 10019 zip code and can be discussed in detail during a free 10-15 minute telephone consultation.

 Payment for professional fees is due at each appointment by electronic payment, credit/debit card, cash, or personal check.
 If you are electing to use your out-of-network benefits, I will provide you with a detailed invoice after the initial consultation and on a monthly basis for follow-up visits, which you can submit for direct reimbursement from your insurance company.

-I am not currently enrolled to accept any commercial health insurance plans, Medicaid, or Medicare.
+I am not enrolled to accept commercial health insurance plans, Medicaid, or Medicare.
 However, many commercial health insurance plans offer out-of-network benefits.
 Your insurance may cover 60-80% of the cost.
 If you are interested in using these benefits, you should contact your health insurance provider prior to scheduling a consultation.
-The following worksheet may be helpful to better understand your out-of-network benefits and reimbursement.
+The following PDF worksheet may be helpful to better understand your out-of-network benefits and reimbursement.

 Additionally, you may consider using Reimbursify to file your out-of-network claims.